Karaoke-as-a-Service/tone-deaf-tools/README.md

 optional arguments:
-  -h, --help            show this help message and exit --keep-missing-files  do not delete lines, which reference non existing
+  -h, --help            show this help message and exit --keep-nullpointer-lines
-                        files
+                        do not delete attributes, which reference non-existing files
   --dry-run
+  --verbose

 ```